 You can give names to profile to better distinguish them.
 Custom names are stored in the GUI settings (starting from 2.41 version, names are stored in the board, too).

 Remember that some settings are common for all profiles and can not be saved on a per-profile basis.
-Parameters such as sensor orientation, hardware configuration, RC inputs, and motors outs are the same across all profiles and are called "general" settings further.
+Parameters such as sensor orientation, hardware configuration, RC inputs, and motors outs are the same across all profiles.